csc-training/csc-env-eff/_hands-on/throughput/gaussian_hq.md

 i.e. a hybrid density functional theory calculation using the B3LYP exchange-correlation functional and the cc-PVDZ basis set.

-1. Add the `b3lyp/cc-pVDZ` keyword at the beginning of each `.com` file.
+1. Add the `b3lyp/cc-pVDZ` keyword at the beginning of each `.com` file:

 ```bash
 sed -i '1s/^/#b3lyp\/cc-pVDZ \n/' *.com
 ```

 {:start="2"}
-2. Set 4 cores per job by adding the flag `%NProcShared=4` to each input file.
+2. Set 4 cores per job by adding the flag `%NProcShared=4` to each input file:

 ```bash
 sed -i '1s/^/%NProcShared=4\n/' *.com